Cyyydar/Tantibus/README.md

 ---
 # Tantibus
-## Flirokhin map on the fictional planet "Tantibus"
+## Flirohin map on the fictional planet "Tantibus"

 Made to count the number of days spent traveling across the mainland for my D&D party